 Can you use some new chicken recipes?
-Do you ever stand in your kitchen and think to yourself, “what should I fix for dinner tonight?”
+Do you ever stand in your kitchen and think to yourself, “What should I fix for dinner tonight?”
 I love having some chicken breasts or thighs in the freezer ready to prepare a meal.

 I can sleep at night knowing my pantry is stocked and my freezer has items I can use to prepare almost any meal.
 It’s so exciting to see pictures on Facebook or Pinterest where people raise their own chickens for eggs and meat.
 When you live in a complex with a Home Owner’s Association, or HOA, as I do, that’s not going to work, at least not in my HOA.

 I love to dream about raising chickens or beef, but it’s not going to happen.
 So I pick up meat when it’s on sale.
 I’m not sure I could slaughter them anyway.
-I’m hoping these chicken recipes give you some ideas to cook with very few ingredients, in other words, on a shoestring.
+I’m hoping these chicken recipes give you some ideas of how to cook with very few ingredients, in other words, on a shoestring.
 Please print them out because you may need them sooner than later.
 My goal is to teach the world to use their pantry and cook from scratch.
 Let’s do it!

 Tips On Chicken

-- Cook chicken breasts ahead of time, shred with your Kitchen Aid mixer and divide them into meal size bags and freeze them.
+- Cook chicken breasts ahead of time, shred with your Kitchen Aid mixer and divide them into meal-size bags and freeze them.